RecordEvolution/polymer_meetup_demo/how_to_start/README.md

 # How to start

+## Task
+Build a quiz client, which connects to our quiz channel and receives questions.
+Display the questions and build an interface to submit your answers.
+If you correctly send them back to the channel (you find some explanation below), they should be displayed at our answer overview application.

 ## Get Polymer

 Create a new folder for your project. `cd` into it and install bower, if you haven't already done that.